-EMBLAZONED across the sky at night, sometimes far distant, one can see when approaching a town, the great bright letters of an electric sign bearing the words, POWER AND LIGHT SERVICE.
+CMBLAZONED across the sky at L night, sometimes far distant, one can see when approaching a town. the great bright letters of an electric sign bearing the words, POWER AND LIGHT SERVICE.

 What an eternal truth and spiritual message our public utilities are writing across our skies-that power and light brings service!
 Dean Inge of London has said that as man's love for light progressively increases his need for government progressively decreases.
 Light is truth, and education is the process of determining truth.
 Knowledge is power, but wisdom is light.
 Education must include both, that is why true education builds character.
 Power with light is character and character manifests itself through service, that great vital force of the human heart.
 Light is truth, where there is no light there is no truth.
 The Master said, "I am the way, the truth, and the light."
 Power without light is a blind unguided force, while power with light builds the human race.
-As the human family receives more light through education and culture, it will also receive more spiritual guidance to manipulate those powerful forces which science has discovered in our mechanical age and ft will learn to use them for the benefit, and not for the destruction of mankind.
+As the human family receives more light through education and culture, it will also receive more spiritual guidance to manipulate those powerful forces which science has discovered in our mechanical age and it will learn to use them for the benefit, and not for the destruction of mankind.
 Light comes through education and acts of the human heart much as brakes check speed on a high powered car.

 War for instance, is power without light, for its goal is selfishness, not service.
 High powered explosives are made to kill.
 Chemistry in the hands of a militarist kills, in the hands of a physician, cures.
 What is the difference?
 One is power without light- selfishness, the other is power with light-service.
 A European scientist was once working in his laboratory on a Godlike experiment, hoping to eradicate much of the disease of the world through his discoveries.
-Suddenly one day without warning he was commanded by his government to come into its laboratories, to di cover gases for the next war.
-His laboratory was power with light, the other power without light: his was for human service, the other for human slaughter.
+Suddenly one day without warning he was commanded by his government to ne into its labora